Manhattan College Non-Discrimination and Sexual Misconduct Policy

-Sexual harassment is a type of sex discrimination and is prohibited by Title IX and by Manhattan College policy.
+Sexual harassment is a type of gender discrimination and is prohibited by Title IX, other state and federal laws, and by Manhattan College policy.
 Sexual harassment may include unwelcome sexual advances, requests to engage in sexual conduct or for sexual favors, and other behavior of a sexual nature where:

 - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s education or employment;